-Your first job can also be a memorable part in your life, and this is why having to say goodbye to that stage in your life can feel like a bad breakup – even if it’s for the best.
+Your first job can also be a memorable part of your life, and this is why having to say goodbye to that stage in your life can feel like a bad breakup – even if it’s for the best.

-Connections at work
+Connections at Work

-Leaving your first job can be difficult when you’ve formed connections with the people you spent 40 hours a week with and saw day-in-day-out.
+Leaving your first job can be difficult when you’ve formed connections with the people you spent 40 hours a week and saw day-in-day-out.
 This is true whether it’s your manager who you view as a mentor or your co-workers who you can always rely on for office banter and good times.

-You may meet people who are especially easy to be around, allowing you to be totally yourself.
+You may meet people who are especially easy to be around, allowing you to be yourself.
 Leaving these people behind can feel like a bad breakup because it’s not always easy to form those types of connections with people, and severing those ties is difficult, even if it’s the right thing to do.

-For many people, their first job is so much more than the tasks they had to do every day, and the pay cheque they received at the end of every month.
+For many people, their first job is so much more than the tasks they had to do every day, and the paycheque they received at the end of every month.
 Your co-workers can become a part of your social life, and they may be what you miss the most about your first job.

-Saying goodbye to familiarity
+Saying Goodbye to Familiarity

 Even when we break up with someone for a good reason, it can still be an unsettling experience because you’re saying goodbye to a familiar part of your life.